aqu7he/CS3-DS4002/README.md

 > seaice_eda.ipynb: notebook containing code for data cleaning and exploratory data analysis

 > tripleexpsmoothing.ipynb: notebook containing code for the triple exponential smoothing portion of our analysis

-> insert_filename_here: notebook containing code for the SARIMA portion of our analysis

-> master_script.ipynb (not yet completed): notebook containing three scripts above combined

 ## Section 3: Instructions for reproducing your results